The Myth of the Abused Becoming Abusers

 As a young college student, I decided that I didn’t like golf.
 I learned that golf actually stood for “Gentlemen Only Ladies Forbidden” and my hatred for the sport was solidified.
 I spent years railing against golf and the sexist acronym behind it.

-Of course, there are sexual abusers who were abused as children, but it isn’t frequent or even common.
+Of course, there are sexual abusers who were abused as children, but it isn’t as frequent or common as most people, even therapists, believe.
 In her book Predators, Anna C. Salter talks about how most men convicted of child sexual abuse will simply say that they were abused as children because it affords them more sympathy.
 In reality, fewer than 10% of them actually were.

 So, what does this mean to you, as a parent?